Goalsum/TataruBook/docs/quick_start.md

 These figures indicate that the average daily account balance of `Sharlayan Bank current` during the statistics period was $$ 11278.38 $$ Gil, and the interest rate was about $$ 0.576\% $$.
 For a detailed description on this calculation, see the [modified Dietz method]({{ site.baseurl }}/rate_of_return.html#modified-dietz-method).

-Checking the interest rate for each account helps to avoid errors in bookkeeping - if the calculated interest rate doesn't make sense, it's an indication that there may be an error in the bookkeeping data.
+Checking the interest rate for each account helps to avoid errors in bookkeeping.
+If the calculated interest rate doesn't make sense, it's an indication that there may be an error in the bookkeeping data.
 {: .notice}

 # Stock Investments